MicrosoftDocs/SupportArticles-docs/support/sql/replication/ascii-function-returns-different-results-publisher-subscriber.md

 ms.prod: sql
 ---

-# ASCII conversion shows different results in the publisher and subscriber database tables
+# ASCII conversion shows different results in publisher and subscriber database tables

+_Applies to:_ &nbsp; SQL Server 2019

-This article provides workarounds for the problem where `ASCII` conversion shows different results in the publisher and subscriber database tables.
+This article provides workarounds for the problem where `ASCII` function returns different results in the publisher and subscriber database tables.

 ## Symptoms